acajic/Mafia/README.md

 Mafia server side
 ==========

 Here are the instructions on how to setup the server side of the Mafia web app after pulling the Git repository.
+If you want the corresponding front end, the repository is https://github.com/acajic/MafiaFront

 1) config/database.yml
 Set up the username, password and ip address of your SQL server.